 To be clear, Radack is a whistleblower attorney who started her own non-profit to solicit documents from whistleblowers two months after she was arrested for a felony.
 She then made a deal with the prosecutor, was sentenced to a one-year suspended jail sentence, and then filed false rape allegations against Assange’s PR representative.

-This makes it all the more interesting that Radack has been trying to discredit attorney Mark Zaid (among host of other people) over the years when Zaid is a well-known whistleblower attorney who advises his clients to go through internal channels before possibly and completely destroying their lives by leaking classified information.
+This makes it all the more interesting that Radack has been trying to discredit attorney Mark Zaid (among host of other people) over the years because Zaid is a well-known whistleblower attorney who advises his clients to go through internal channels before possibly and completely destroying their lives by leaking classified information.
 And I ask you, “What’s wrong with at least trying?”